 The CPSC recommends if you have any of these tabletop torches, stop using them immediately.
 Contact Big Lots for refund information.

 If you or someone you know has been burned by one of these defective products, contact the personal injury lawyers at Carr & Carr Attorneys.
-We have experience helping people who have been injured by unsafe products, as well as by other kinds of tiki-style torch accidents.
+We have experience helping people who have been injured by unsafe products, as well as by other kinds of torch fuel accidents.
 With offices in Tulsa, Oklahoma City and Springdale in Northwest Arkansas, we can help families across the U.S. You don’t have to live in Oklahoma or Arkansas to be able to get our help.

 Remember, there are important time limits within which you must file a lawsuit to protect any rights you might have.
 These time limits are called “statutes of limitations.”
 To preserve your rights, you must file a law suit naming each person or company against whom you might make a claim against before the time limits expire.
 Any person who is sued after these time deadlines will be able to have the claims against them dismissed.